radcamp/radcamp.github.io/NYC2020/ipyrad-cli.md

 This step filters reads based on quality scores and maximum number of uncalled bases, and can be used to detect Illumina adapters in your reads, which is sometimes a problem under a couple different library prep scenarios.
-We know the simulated data is unrealistically clean, so lets just pretend it's more like the Anolis data we looked at earlier, i.e. some slight adapter contamination, and a little noise toward the 3' end of the reads.
+We know the simulated data is unrealistically clean, so lets just pretend it's more like a real world dataset, i.e. some slight adapter contamination, and a little noise toward the 3' end of the reads.
 To account for this we will trim reads to 75bp and set adapter filtering to be quite aggressive.